Erfan-Mashayekh/optimizaiton-test-function-coco/README.md

 1. Add the rest of the test functions
 2. Generalize the process of biases `b` generation in `compute_g` function
 3. Read inputs from the input.json

+Error Raiesd for using `Scipy.minimize()` for minimizing `n` points in paralell:

+- DeprecationWarning: Use of `minimize` with `x0.ndim != 1` is deprecated.
+Currently, singleton dimensions will be removed from `x0`, but an error will be raised in SciPy 1.11.0. opti_result = minimize(object_function,